petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 by applying Continuous Reproducibility principles to their projects.
 This essentially means automating dependency management and artifact generation to simplify reproducibility down to a single command.

+Working in a continuously reproducible way will provide the confidence to share all materials associated with a research project openly.

 If you want help implementing CR practices in your lab, shoot me an [email](mailto:petebachant@gmail.com) and I will probably